pragmatic-data/pragmatic-data-platform/README.md

 ## Pragmatic Data Platform Quick Intro
 To get a quick grasp of the Pragmatic Data Platform I suggest two quick readings:
-- the [Technical introduction to the PDP](TECH_INTRO.md) in this same folder.
+- the [Quick Start introduction to the PDP](QUICK_START.md) in this same folder.
-  This is a compact, example driven, introduction to the key PDP concepts.
+  This is a compact, example driven, introduction to the PDP concepts and macros.

 - The [STONKS Sample Project Analysis](https://raw.githack.com/pragmatic-data/stonks/main/Sample_Project_Analysis.html).
-   Provides a good starting point to understand the Pragmatic Data Platform by analyzing the Stonks project, the **extensive sample project** described in the second book.
+  Provides a good starting point to understand the Pragmatic Data Platform in more detail, by analyzing the Stonks project, the **extensive sample project** described in the second book.

 ----

 ## Macros

-The package provides macros that support the different layers of the Pragmatic Data Platform architecture.
+The package provides macros that support the development of the different layers of the Pragmatic Data Platform Architecture.

 ### Ingestion and Export macros

 These macros handle loading data from files into tables and exporting data from tables back to files, primarily using the `COPY INTO` command.

 |Macro| Description                                                                                                                    | Details                                                       |
 |---|--------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------|